UKSC/2025/0079

 Issue

-(1) Do the terms of s.12(1A) of the Terrorism Act 2000 (“the TA”) represent a disproportionate interference with the appellants’ rights under article 10 of the European Convention on Human Rights (“ECHR”)?
-In the event that they do, is it possible to read down the terms of the offence to render them compatible?
-(2) What is the mental element in relation to the offence under s.12(1A)
+Do the terms of section 12(1A) of the Terrorism Act 2000 represent a disproportionate interference with the appellants’ right to freedom of expression under article 10 of the European Convention on Human Rights?
+If so, is it possible to read down the terms of the offence to make them compatible?

 Facts